Local nonprofits prepare those in need for cold months

 HumanKind Ministries is helping the homeless with its outreach team providing food, water, and hygiene products, but also helping people prepare for the cold.

-“And as the weather gets colder that will include providing blankets, sleeping gear, sleeping bags, maybe winter coats,” said HumanKind Ministries Director of Community Engagement, Greer Cowley.
+“And as the weather gets colder that will include providing blankets, sleeping gear, sleeping bags, maybe winter coats,” said Greer Cowley, director of community for HumanKind Ministries.

 Be the first to know with KSN News in the palm of your hand